Storing Cleaning Products When You Have Kids

-- After each use, completely close the container.
-Immediately store the container in an appropriate location out of reach of children, preferably locked away in a closet or on a high shelf.
+- In addition to keeping products out of reach of children, keep products in their original containers with the labels intact.
+After each use, completely close the container.
+Then immediately store it in an appropriate location out of reach of children, preferably locked in a closet or on a high shelf.

-During Use of Cleaning Products
+Using Cleaning Products

-- Follow all recommended product instructions, and pay particularly close attention to all 'Caution', 'Warning', 'Danger', or 'Poison' statements.
+- Follow all recommended product instructions and pay particularly close attention to all "Caution", "Warning", "Danger", or "Poison" statements.

 - To prevent laundry pods from dissolving before use, you should always close the package and handle with dry hands.